-The Deficit Reduction Act of 2005 requires health care entities to educate contractors and agents, including providers, about the False Claims Act.
-In addition, New York State requires Medicaid providers to develop and implement compliance programs aimed at detecting fraud, waste and abuse in the Medicaid program.
+The Deficit Reduction Act of 2005 requires health care entities to educate contractors and agents, including providers, about the federal False Claims Act.
+In addition, New York State requires Medicaid providers to develop and implement compliance programs aimed at detecting fraud, waste, and abuse in the Medicaid program.
 For educational resources in promoting best practices and awareness of Medicaid fraud, waste, and abuse, visit the Center for Program Integrity.

 False Claims Act

-Neither EmblemHealth nor our providers may submit false or fraudulent claims to the Federal government.
-The Federal False Claims Act makes it illegal to:
+Neither EmblemHealth nor our providers may submit false or fraudulent claims to the federal government.
+The federal False Claims Act makes it illegal to:

 - Knowingly present, or cause to be presented, a false or fraudulent claim for payment to the federal government.

-- Knowingly make, use or cause to be made or used, a false record or statement to get a false or fraudulent claim paid or approved by the government.
+- Knowingly make, use, or cause to be made or used, a false record or statement to get a false or fraudulent claim paid or approved by the government.

 - Conspire to defraud the government by getting a false or fraudulent claim allowed or paid.

 - Have possession, custody, or control of property or money used or to be used by the government and, intending to defraud the government, either willfully conceal the property or deliver or cause to be delivered less property than the amount for which the person receives a certificate or receipt.

 - Authorize the making or delivering of a document that certifies receipt of property used or to be used by the government and, intending to defraud the government, make or deliver the receipt without completely knowing the information on the receipt is true.

 - Knowingly buy or receive as a pledge of an obligation or debt, public property from an officer or employee of the government or member of the Armed Forces who may not lawfully sell or pledge the property.